Dice of the Royal Game of Ur

 Probability of rolling a 0, 1, 2, 3 or 4 when rolling four tetrahedral or stick dice.

-These probabilities arise because there are only 16 possible outcomes when rolling four tetrahedral or stick dice.
-For example, rolling a zero (all unmarked sides) can only happen in one specific way: 0000.
-In contrast, rolling a one (one marked side and three unmarked) can occur in four different ways: 1000, 0100, 0010, or 0001.
+For example, rolling a zero can only happen in one specific way: all dice being zero, or 0000.
+In contrast, rolling a one can occur in four different ways: 1000, 0100, 0010, or 0001.
+Any of the four die could have its marked side up.
 This leads to a 1 in 16 chance (or 6.25%) of rolling a zero, but a 4 in 16 chance (25%) of rolling a one!
 This is what leads to the imbalance in the probability of rolling each number.

 The possible outcomes when rolling four tetrahedral or stick dice.